 The teenage years are full of ups and downs.
 Every day presents a new challenge.
-Teens are learning who they are, finding their place within the social structure of their friends and classmates, adjusting to physical changes, figuring out their sexuality, all while trying to be good at something, do well in school and be liked by others.
+Teens are learning who they are, finding their place within the social structure of their friends and classmates, adjusting to physical changes, figuring out how to be good at something, do well in school and be liked by others.

 Photo courtesy of unsplash.com

-That’s why my fellow pediatricians and I have started to screen all our teen patients for depression with a short questionnaire.
+That’s why my fellow pediatricians and I screen all our teen patients for depression with a short questionnaire.
 We get positive screens pretty frequently.
-Often parents are not surprised, but sometimes they are.
-Sometimes we even have push back from parents who don’t want their teen screened or assume that they are fine and want us to assume that they are fine too.
-When the screen is positive, we dig deeper to figure out if the teen is depressed or just experiencing ups and downs.
+Often parents are surprised.
+Sometimes we get push back from parents who assume they are fine and want us to assume that they are fine too.
+When the screen is positive, we dig deeper.

-How do we know what is normal teenage turbulence with its ups and downs, and what is depression?
-The biggest clue is if your teen is spending more time down than up.
+Two red flags mark out what is normal teenage turbulence with its ups and downs, and what is clinical depression.
+The first big red flag is if your teen is spending more time down than up.
 Depressed teens have a feeling of either depressed or irritable mood more days than not.
-It’s concerning when they are having impairment in their day to day activities- i.e. they are not functioning as their usual selves.
+The second flag is whether they are having impairment in their day to day activities- i.e. they are not functioning as their usual selves.

-In addition to depressed or irritable mood, we also look for teens to have at least 4 of the other 8 symptoms of depression which are discussed below.
-We use the mnemonic SIGECAPS to remember the other symptoms of depression – Sleep, Interest, Guilt, Energy, Concentration, Appetite, Psycho-motor disturbance, Suicidal ideation.
+In addition to these two red flags, we look for teens to have at least 4 of the other 8 symptoms of depression which are discussed below.
+We use the mnemonic SIGECAPS to represent the other symptoms of depression – Sleep, Interest, Guilt, Energy, Concentration, Appetite, Psycho-motor disturbance, Suicidal ideation.
 These are explained below.

 Depressed or Irritable Mood

 Adults are more reliably able to verbalize feeling down, depressed, sad, or hopeless, but many teens may just seem irritable, easily annoyed, on edge, touchy, or angry.
+They may not realize or admit they feel sad.
 Family members and friends have to “walk on egg shells” all the time around them.
 They may lash out with little provocation.
-This can also be normal behavior for teens: what teen isn’t ornery sometimes?
-Who doesn’t have some down days?
+This can also be normal behavior for teens: what teen isn’t ornery sometimes- who doesn’t have some down days?
 The key here is that the irritable or depressed mood is there most of the time, more days than not, over at least two consecutive weeks.

 Diminished interest or pleasure